unclepomedev/blender_savepoints/README.md

 ### Known Limitations: Relative Paths

-Because snapshots are saved in a subdirectory (`.Project_history/vXXX/snapshot.blend`), **external files linked with Relative Paths (e.g., `//Textures/image.png`) will appear as broken links** when you open a snapshot.
+Because snapshots are saved in a subdirectory (`.Project_history/vXXX/snapshot.blend_snapshot`), **external files linked with Relative Paths (e.g., `//Textures/image.png`) will appear as broken links** when you open a snapshot.

 **Recommended Workflows:**
 To avoid this issue, please use one of the following methods before saving versions:
 1.  **Pack Resources (Recommended):** Go to `File > External Data > Pack Resources`.
 This embeds textures into the `.blend` file.
 2.  **Use Absolute Paths:** Ensure your external links use absolute paths.

-### Known Limitations: Asset Library Duplication
+### Asset Library Duplication (Resolved)

-If you have registered your current project folder path in Blender's Asset Libraries, assets may appear duplicated in the Asset Browser.
-This happens because Blender scans both your current working file and the backup files saved in the `.Project_history` folder.
-**This is expected behavior.** SavePoints preserves all data, including Asset Marks, so that versions can be fully restored.

-To avoid this:
-1. Do not register your "Work In Progress" folder as an Asset Library.
-2. Or, use the "Current File" filter in the Asset Browser instead of "All" or a specific library when working.
-3. If duplicated, you can also delete unnecessary snapshots via SavePoints `Delete` to reduce scan targets.
+Previously, assets in snapshots were scanned by Blender, causing duplicates in the Asset Browser.
+**As of recent versions, snapshots are saved with the `.blend_snapshot` extension, which prevents them from being scanned.**

+*Note: Older snapshots saved as `.blend` files may still cause duplication.
+You can delete them via the SavePoints panel to resolve this.*

 ## Testing (for Developer)